What CFOs and Procurement Need to Know to Collaborate

 When talking to the CFO, we should talk about our processes.
-We should talk about how we do sourcing, including making sure there’s competition for our business.
+We should talk about how we implement strategic sourcing best practices, including making sure there’s competition for our business.
 We should talk about our contracting methodology, and how we make sure that we're protecting the organization.
 And how they’ll have one party to hold accountable if procurement is involved.

 We should talk about demand management, because if you get the best prices, but people are consuming too much of the product, or you bought the wrong product, you're wasting money.
 We should talk about how we build supplier relationships and handle reciprocity.

 And of course we should talk about how we support revenue growth.
 If we save a buck but bring product in late and the delivery and service isn’t any good, nobody’s going to care about the savings because revenue is going to take a big hit.